 Dr. Shad Nelson, Department Chair and Professor of Horticulture/Soil Science

 Shad D. Nelson received his Ph.D. in 1998 from the University of California, Riverside.
-He was appointed to the faculty at Texas A&M University-Kingsville in 2001 after working as a postdoctoral research assistant for the USDA-Agricultural Research Service in Gainesville, FL and Fresno, CA. He currently holds the rank of associate professor and serves as the chair of the Department of Agronomy and Resource Sciences.
+He was appointed to the faculty at Texas A&M University-Kingsville in 2001 after working as a postdoctoral research assistant for the USDA-Agricultural Research Service in Gainesville, FL and Fresno, CA. He currently holds the rank of professor and serves as the chair of the Department of Agriculture, Agribusiness and Environmental Sciences.
 Dr. Nelson teaches and conducts research in agronomy and horticultural sciences.
 Dr. Nelson was born in California, but he was raised in Utah.
 He is a third generation soil scientist his—father is a professor of soil science and grandfather worked for the soil conservation service.

 Ph.D., Soil Chemistry/Physics), U.C., Riverside

 Dr. Nelson's research interests are diverse and targeted at finding environmentally safe methods of preserving agriculture practices for future generations.
 Dr. Nelson holds a 25 percent research appointment based out of the Texas A&M University-Kingsville Citrus Center located in Weslaco.
 His research program assists growers in finding alternative irrigation methodologies that will enable growers to produce citrus using water conservation practices.
 Other interests involve investigations into finding alternatives to methyl bromide use in horticultural crop production.
 He collaborates on projects with faculty, undergraduate and graduate students in environmental engineering, geosciences, plant pathology and physiology researching crop tolerance to drought and salinity stress, fate and transport of chemicals in the environment, and improving on-farm management strategies to improve agricultural system production and sustainability.

 This page was last updated on: February 16, 2015